simonstenger/huffman_coding3/README.md

   1.Include .txt files you would like to compress or .bin files you would like to decompress in the same directory as the files of this project.
   2.Compile the program.
   3.Run the executable in the command line.
-  4.Follow the prompts to enter the filename for processing.
+  4.Follow the prompts to enter the filename for processing, examples are available, try 'example1.txt' for instance.

 3.File Structure
   huffman_code.c: Contains the main function at the start, followed by the compression and decompression function, and then all smaller functions.